 - You should take work with you as a backup in case the school has no tasks prepared for you.

 Applying for a teaching job

-Most schools recruit through their own advertisements and selection procedures, the peak time for this is February and June, although more jobs may appear through the year and May 31 is the final date when teachers must resign if they are leaving their jobs in the summer.
+Most schools recruit through their own advertisements and selection procedures, some contract this out to an agency.
+The peak time for this is February and June, although more jobs may appear through the year and May 31 is the final date when teachers must resign if they are leaving their jobs in the summer.

 You may find it successful to approach a school speculatively, particularly if you have contacts with them.

-To make your teaching CV stand out from the rest, target your application to the post you're applying for.
-Use this CV template to highlight the qualifications and experience you have gained, including:
+To make your teaching CV stand out you should target it to the post you're applying for.
+Highlight the qualifications and experience you have gained, including:

 - qualifications, particularly details of your teacher training;

-- details of school experience, prioritising where it is in the age range you want to teach;
+- details of school experience, prioritising where it's in the age range you want to teach;

-- any other teaching experience e.g. sports coaching, summer camps, youth groups;
+- any other teaching experience e.g. sports coaching, summer camps or youth groups;

-- any interests relevant to teaching e.g. musical abilities, sporting activities;
+- interests relevant to teaching e.g. musical abilities or sporting activities;

-- any skills that will be useful in the role e.g. leadership, IT, languages;
+- skills that will be useful in the role e.g. leadership, IT and languages;

 - details of two current referees, such as one from your teacher training and one from teaching practice.

-Increasingly, local authorities and schools follow 'safer recruitment procedures' and so ask all applicants to complete a standard application form.
+Local authorities and schools usually follow 'safer recruitment procedures' and so ask all applicants to complete a standard application form.
 That way no-one can hide information, which may be possible in a cleverly written CV.

 Covering two sides of A4 it should demonstrate how and why you teach and who you are as a person.
-Always read the specification and target your personal statement to what they are looking for.
+Always read the specification and target your personal statement to what they're looking for.
 You need to:

-- Ensure your employment history has no gaps and if it has make sure they are explained.
+- ensure your employment history has no gaps and if it has make sure they’re explained;

-- Evidence your success, where you have added value and met targets.
+- evidence your success, where you bring added value and have met targets.